Your Path to Becoming a Dental Assistant

 Prospective participants must hold a high school diploma or GED; have a general physical examination; a test for Tuberculosis; upload COVID-19 vaccination card; undergo a criminal background check; complete a child abuse history clearance, and have current CPR certification by a DANB accepted CPR, BLS and ACLS provider that includes a hands-on exam.
 (Not all CPR courses include the hands-on exam; check with the provider before taking a course to confirm it will be accepted by DANB.)

-Watch the recorded Health Care and Wellness information session here
+Can't make it to the upcoming virtual information session?
+Watch a previously recorded Health Care and Wellness information session here.

 Books available for purchase at the college bookstore.